l-arnold/tkl-nomadic-odoo/README.rst

-Odoo Appliance - Turnkey Linux
+Odoo Appliance - Turnkey Linux  (beta from L-Arnold based on CSVsol)
 =======================
 `Odoo`_ is a suite of web based open source business apps.